-Intelligence Analysts - Per the Personnel Reimbursement for Intelligence Cooperation and Enhancement (PRICE) of Homeland Security Act (Public Law 110-412), SHSP and UASI funds may be used to hire new staff and/or contractor positions to serve as intelligence analysts to enable information/intelligence sharing capabilities, as well as support existing intelligence analysts previously covered by SHSP or UASI funding.
+Intelligence Analysts - Per the Personnel Reimbursement for Intelligence Cooperation and Enhancement (PRICE) of Homeland Security Act (Public Law 110-412), SHSP and UASI funds may be used to hire new staff and/or contractor positions to serve as intelligence analysts to enable information/intelligence sharing capabilities, as well as support existing intelligence analysis previously covered by SHSP or UASI funding.
 In order to be hired as an intelligence analyst, staff and/or contractor personnel must meet at least one of the following criteria:

-- o Successfully complete training to ensure baseline proficiency in intelligence analysis and production within six months of being hired; and/or, - o Previously served as an intelligence analyst for a minimum of two years either in a Federal intelligence agency, the military, or State and/or local law enforcement intelligence unit
+- Successfully complete training to ensure baseline proficiency in intelligence analysis and production within six months of being hired; and/or, - o Previously served as an intelligence analyst for a minimum of two years either in a Federal Intelligence agency, the military, or State and/or local law enforcement intelligence unit

-All intelligence analyst training should be in accordance with the Global Justice Information Sharing Initiative's (Globat) Minimum Criminal Intelligence Training Standards for Law Enforcement and Other Criminal Justice Agencies in the United States, which outlines the minimum categories of training needed for intelligence analysts.
-These include subject-matter expertise, analytic methodologies, customer-service ethics, information handling and processing skills, critical thinking skills, computer literacy, and objectivity and intellectual honesty.
+As identified in the Maturation and Enhancement of State and Major Urban Area Fusion Centers priority, all fusion centers analytic personnel must demonstrate qualifications that meet or exceed competencies identified in the Common Competencies for State, Local, and Tribal intalligence Analysts, which outlines the minimum categories of training needed for intelligence analysts.
+These include subject-matter expertise, analytic methodologies, customer-service ethics, Information handling and processing skills, critical thinking skills, computer literacy, and objectivity and intellectual honesty.
 A certificate of completion of such training must be on file with the SAA and must be made available to FEMA Program Analysts upon request.
+In addition to these training requirements, fusion centers should also continue to mature their analytic capabilities by addressing gaps in analytic capability identified during the fusion center's BCA.

-Operational Overtime Costs - In support of efforts to enhance capabilities for detecting, deterring, disrupting, and preventing acts of terrorism, operational overtime costs are allowable for increased security measures at critical infrastructure sites.
-FY 2010 SHSP or UASI funds for organizational costs may be used to support select operational expenses associated with increased security measures at critical infrastructure sites in the following authorized categories:
+Operational Overtime Costs - in support of efforts to enhance capabilities for detecting, deterring, disrupting, and preventing acts of terrorism, operational overtime costs are allowable for increased security measures at critical infrastructure sites.
+FY 2013 SHSP or UASI funds for organizational costs may be used to support select operational expenses associated with increased security measures at critical infrastructure sites in the following authorized categories:

-- Backfill and overtime expenses (as defined in this Guidance) for staffing State or Major Urban Area fusion centers - Hiring of contracted security for critical infrastructure sites - Public safety overtime (as defined in this Guidance) - Title 32 or State Active Duty National Guard deployments to protect critical infrastructure sites, including all resources that are part of the standard National Guard deployment package (Note: Consumable costs, such as fuel expenses, are not allowed except as part of the standard National Guard deployment package) - Increased border security activities in coordination with CBP, as outlined in Information Bulletin #135
+- Backfill and overtime expenses (as defined in the FOA) for staffing State or Major Urban Area fusion centers - Hirlng of contracted security for critical infrastructure sites

+Public safety overtime (as defined in the FOA)

+Title 32 or State Active Duty National Guard deployments to protect critical infrastructure sites, including all resources that are part of the standard National Guard deployment package (Note: Consumable costs, such as fuel expenses, are not allowed except as part of the standard National Guard deployment package)

+Increased border security activities in coordination with CBP, as outlined in Information

+Bulletin #135

-FY 2010 SHSP or UASI funds may only be spent for operational overtime costs upon prior approval provided in writing by the FEMA Administrator.
+FY 2013 SHSP or UASI funds may only be spent for operational overtime costs upon prior approval provided in writing by the FEMA Administrator.

-B. Personne
+B. Personnel

-Personnel hiring, overtime, and backfill expenses are permitted under this grant in order to perform allowable FY 2010 HSGP planning, training, exercise, and equipment activities.
+Personnel hiring, overtime, and backfill expenses are permitted under this grant in order to perform allowable FY 2013 HSGP planning, training, exercise, and equipment activities.